Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Introduction

 It is interesting to pause for a moment and consider the physics literature on Liouville quantum gravity.
-We first remark that the non-critical case, with $d=2$ and $\gamma < 2$, was treated in \cite{cf:DuSh}, which contains an extensive overview of the physics literature and an explanation of the relationships (some proved, some conjectural) between random measures and discrete and continuum random surfaces.
+We first remark that the noncritical case, with $d=2$ and $\gamma< 2$, was treated in \cite {cfDuSh}, which contains an extensive overview of the physics literature and an explanation of the relationships (some proved, some conjectural) between random measures and discrete and continuum random surfaces.
 Roughly speaking, when one takes a random two-dimensional manifold and conformally maps it to a disk, the image of the area measure is a random measure on the disk that should correspond to an exponential of a log-correlated Gaussian random variable (some form of the GFF).
-From this point of view, many of the physics results about discrete and continuum random surfaces can be interpreted as predictions about the behavior of these random measures, where the value of $\gamma < 2$ depends on the particular physical model in question.
+From this point of view, many of the physics results about discrete and continuum random surfaces can be interpreted as predictions about the behavior of these random measures, where the value of $\gamma< 2$ depends on the particular physical model in question.

-There is also a physics literature focusing on the critical case $\gamma=2$, which we expect to be related to the measure constructed in this paper.
-This section contains a brief overview of the results from this literature, as appearing in e.g.\ \cite{BKZ,GM,GZ,GrossKleban,GrossM,GubserKleban,KKK,Kleb2,kostov91,kostov92,KS,Parisi,Polch,sugino}.
+There is also a physics literature focusing on the critical case $\gamma =2$, which we expect to be related to the measure constructed in this paper.
+This section contains a brief overview of the results from this literature, as appearing in, for example, \cite{BKZ,GM,GZ,GrossKleban,GrossM,GubserKleban,KKK,Kleb2,kostov91,kostov92,KS,Parisi,Polch,sugino}.
 Most of the results surveyed in this section have not yet been established or understood in a mathematical sense.